 - Inconvenient weather conditions?
 Cover yourself.
 Take an umbrella.

 - Don’t like a particular tv program?
 Change the channel.

 The problem arises when we expect the same in trading.
 We’re so used to controlling things in our daily lives with high degrees successes (because the probability of successfully doing so is high) so, when we come into trading, we bring in that same kind of mindless expectation.

 We place a trade, and then we expect a specific outcome.
 And we feel like we have to control the trade, tweak it, and constantly check it in order to make the outcome materialize as we would want it to be.
 But when it doesn’t happen, we feel bad; we have a hard time accepting it.

 Prediction exists on a continuum ranging from low probability to high probability.
-And the thing with trading is that your probabilities of success in the short run will never be as high as they are in other areas of life.
+And the thing with trading is that your probability of success in the short run will never be as high as it can appear to be in other areas of life.
 It’s just a fact.
 That’s why there is a lot of noise. (winners and losers come in streaks.)
 Chance plays a big role in this game.
 And it’s just something you have to learn to accept.